-To measure the importance of the event, one just needs to refer to the stature of the musicians on stage who dominate the whole history of 20th century music.
-Brilliant performers, they combine all the qualities: transcendental virtuosity, phenomenal memory, a detailed understanding of the score, heightened sensibility.
-They have also greatly contributed to the creation of masterpieces by working closely with composers, Shostakovich, Prokofiev and Britten.
+To measure the importance of the event, one just needs to refer to the stature of the musicians on stage.
+They dominate the history of 20th century music.
+Brilliant performers, they combine all the qualities: transcendental virtuosity, phenomenal memory, a detailed understanding of the score and heightened sensibility.
+Both greatly contributed to the creation of masterpieces by working closely with composers such as Shostakovich, Prokofiev and Britten.
 Despite their shared history, they leave separate legacies, Rostropovich's being much more visable than Richter's.
 Being somewhat recluse, perhaps this was Richter's choice and doing, however.

 Mstislav Rostropovich, born in Azerbaijan in 1927, studied the piano, the cello, conducting and composition at the Moscow Conservatory (with Shostakovich).
-He played his first concert at fifteen, won First Prize at the Moscow General competition and at the Prague and Budapest competitions in 1947 and 1949.
+He played his first concert at fifteen, won First Prize at the Moscow General and Prague Competitions in 1947, and the Budapest Competition in 1949.
 In 1955, he married Galina Vishnevskaya, a soprano at the Bolshoi.
-His career was hugely successful, and only stopped when he died in 2007.
+His career was hugely successful right up until his death in 2007.

 Sviatoslav Richter, didn't have any special training.
-Born in 1915 in Ukraine, he grew up in Odessa where his pianist father introduced him early on to the instrument.
+Born in 1915 in Ukraine, he grew up in Odessa where his pianist father introduced him instrument at an early age.
 He learnt alone by reading opera scores.
-"I had three teachers, my father, Wagner and Heinrich Neuhaus."
-Neuhaus whom he joins at the Moscow Conservatory at the age of twenty-two and says of him, "That's the student I have been waiting for all my life.
+"I had three teachers, my father, Wagner and Heinrich Neuhaus," He claimed.
+Neuhaus, whom he joins at the Moscow Conservatory at the age of twenty-two and says of him, "That's the student I have been waiting for all my life.
 For me, he is a genius."

-These two geniuses meet for the first time in 1949 and premiere Prokofiev's Sonata for Cello and Piano.
+These two geniuses meet for the first time in 1949 where they premiered Prokofiev's Sonata for Cello and Piano.
 They also premiere Prokofiev's Sinfonia Concertante in 1952, with Richter conducting and Rostropovich on the cello.
-In the course of their playing together they perform most of the cello and piano repertoire, but they never form a very close duo.
+Over the course of their playing together, they perform most of the cello and piano repertoire.
+Personally, they did not form a very close duo.
 The end of their relations dates from the recording of Beethoven's Triple Concerto with David Oïstrakh and Karajan: "There was on one side Karajan and Rostropovich and on the other, Oïstrakh and me, says Richter.
 It was war."

-Although this Beethoven crystallised everything that separated them, the Beethoven of the Cello and Piano Sonatas, fortunately for us, brought them together at the beginning of the sixties.
+Although Beethoven seemed to epitomise everything that separated them musically, his Cello and Piano Sonatas, fortunately for us, brought them together at the beginning of the sixties.
 It was one of those rare times in which two contrasting styles became complimentary.
-From 1961 to 1963, they recorded for Philips the Five Sonatas, that each represented in their way Beethoven's career, from his "classic" debut (the two first Sonatas Opus 5) to the last bold efforts (the two last Sonatas Opus 102).
-Between these two blocks, there is the Sonata n°3 Opus 69, which is the most popular.
+From 1961 to 1963, they recorded the Five Sonatas.
+It was a gloriuos overview of Beethoven's career, from his "classic" debut (the two first Sonatas Opus 5) to the last bold efforts (Sonatas Opus 102).
+Between these two blocks sits Sonata n°3 Opus 69, which is the most popular.

 In this sequence dedicated to the second part of the concert, the performers play the Third and Fifth Sonatas.
-In the Third, Rostropovich and Richter seem to give free reign to their spontaneity, as if they were improvising the piece before our eyes, with a communicative freedom of tone.
-More interiorised and irregular, the Fifth Sonata calls for musicians able to reach such heights.
+In the Third, Rostropovich and Richter seem to give free reign to their spontaneity, as if they were improvising the piece before our eyes.
+They exercise freedom of tone.
+More insulated and irregular, the Fifth Sonata demands for skilled musicians to be able to reach lofty heights at a moments notice.
 They were there that evening.